-The diagram shows how the surfaces should respond with a momentary pulse when the model is moved about each axis.
-When the model is rolled sharply to the right, the right aileron should go down and the left aileron up, briefly, to resist the displacement.
-Likewise, when the model pitches nose-down, the elevator should go up briefly to compensate.
-And when it yaws nose-right, the rudder should go left for a moment before returning to neutral.
+The diagram shows how the surfaces should respond with a momentary pulse to movement of the model about each axis.
+When the model is rolled sharply to the right, the right aileron should go down and the left aileron up to resist the displacement.
+Likewise, when the model pitches nose-down, the elevator should go up to compensate.
+And when it yaws nose-right, the rudder should go left.